berzel/paynow-php/README.md

 $result = $paynow->initiateTransaction($order);
 ```

 If an error occurs you can catch the exception and use the `getMessage()` method to get information about why the

- transaction failed.
+transaction failed to initiate.

 ### Paynow::createOrder()

-To create a paynow order instance use the `createOrder` method, which retains an instance of the PaynowOrder class which is to be passed as an argument to the `initiateTransaction()` method.
-The method accepts an array as an argument which should contain the details of your order.
-This array should contain these keys resulturl, returnurl, amount, reference, info, status, and email.
+To create a paynow order instance use the `createOrder()` method, which retains an instance of the PaynowOrder class which

+is to be passed as an argument to the `initiateTransaction()` method.
+The method accepts an array as an argument which

+should contain the details of your order.
+This array should contain these keys resulturl, returnurl, amount, reference, info,

+status, and email.
 All fields are required and if any of the keys is not found the method will throw an exception.

 ```php
 $fields = [